menu

 Being a small town, Fairfield does not have a public transit system used by locals to get to and from work.

-The overall education level of Fairfield is somewhat higher than in the average US city of 21.84%: 25.22% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Fairfield who are college-educated is somewhat higher than the average US community of 21.84%: 25.22% of adults in Fairfield have at least a bachelor's degree.

 The per capita income in Fairfield in 2022 was $29,354, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $117,416 for a family of four.
 However, Fairfield contains both very wealthy and poor people as well.